COVID-19 Novel Coronavirus Information

 The 2019 Novel Coronavirus is not the same as the coronavirus that causes Middle East Respiratory Syndrome (MERS) or the coronavirus that causes Severe Acute Respiratory Syndrome (SARS).
 However, genetic analyses suggest this virus may have emerged from a virus related to SARS.

-The U.S. CDC believes at this time that symptoms of 2019-nCoV may appear in as few as 2 days or as long as 14 after exposure.
-Symptoms can include:
+The U.S. CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
+Fourteen (14) days is the longest known incubation period for this disease.
+Symptoms of COVID-19 can include:

 - Shortness of breath